zippo92/SABD_P1/README.md

 ```
 ./data/script/startAll.sh
 ```
-to initialize all the environment (hdfs - yarn - spark - nifi)
+to initialize all the environment (hdfs - yarn - spark - nifi - hbase)

 ## Inject the dataset